Philadelphia Child Injury Lawyer

 - Swimming is a very popular activity for children ages 10 to 19.
 Drowning accidents claim the lives of several children in this age range each year.
 Lifeguards and protective water gear help minimize the risk, but accidental injuries to children cannot be prevented 100% of the time.

 - Burns are a serious risk to children of all ages.
 Children are curious by nature, and don’t recognize dangerous situations for what they are.
 A saucepan simmering on the stove stirs that curiosity and a young child may reach for the handle and get seriously burned.
-Burn injuries to children may be caused by a variety of things that they simply don’t realize are dangerous.
+Burn injuries to children may be caused by a variety of things that they simply don’t realize are dangerous, according to our experienced burn injury attorney in Philadelphia.

 - Falls from toys, furniture, windows, and play equipment are the most common types of fall injuries to children.
 They find climbing to be a very fun sport, full of adventure and challenge.
 Unfortunately what goes up must come down, and if they aren’t prepared with a way down, they often fall.